muodov/blog/_posts/2016-08-12-meccano-rubiks-shrine.md

 _We've received some feedback from people who'd like to get their own replica of this and other models.
 That's very cool!
-Just [get in touch](mailto:wiswin@online.nl) with us, we are happy to help you to build one!_
+Just [get in touch](mailto:wiswin@online.nl) with us, we are happy to help you to build one!
+We are also considering providing Do-It-Yourself kits._

 ![The Rubik's Shrine](/images/shrine/overall.jpg)